giovannibussotti/GIP/docs/source/GIP/Worked-example.rst

 The edited configuration file using default parametrization should look like :download:`this <../_static/gip.config.workedExample.pdf>`.
 In this example all processes will run with 1 CPU and max 40 Gb of memory.
-It is possible to adjust the cpu and memory parameter for individual processes using the ``withName`` Nextflow option and specifying the process name and the desired resources.
-For instance adding ``withName: map { cpus=4 }`` in the process section will execute the map processes with 4 cpus.
+It is possible to adjust the cpu and memory parameter for individual processes using the ``withName`` Nextflow option specifying the process name and the desired resources.
+For instance adding ``withName: map { cpus=4 }`` in the process section will execute the map process with 4 cpus.
-The executed processes are:
+The complete list of GIP processes includes:

 | processGeneFunction
 | prepareGenome